Real Name: Robert Harper

 Who is there to counsel people when things like this happen?
 Who is there to help keep their feet on the ground?
 It's everyone's dream to suddenly be able to have everything you ever wanted, to have people scream your name and love you.
 When it happens though it must be terribly difficult to deal with.
 Who wants to know you for you?
 Who wants to know you for who you are and what what you can give them?
 Who just wants to be associated with the name?
 How does an everyday bloke deal with that?
-Well a lot of the time, they don't!
+Well, a lot of the time, they don't!

 Bob and Tom lived the celebrity lifestyle to the max.
 They bought cars, boats, houses, football clubs, nightclubs.
 Loved the adoration they received from their fans of which there were countless numbers.
 It took it's toll heavily on their family lives.
-They weren't at home much. they were out partying, they were drinking, women were throwing themselves at them and things got thrown up into a whirlwind of excess.
+They weren't at home much. they were out partying, they were drinking, women were throwing themselves at them and life got thrown up into a whirlwind of excess.

 The lads went through a really low patch where they were so caught up with their own lives and their own demons that they didn't want to be around each other any longer.
 They still worked but apart from that time that they spent together, they didn't see each other and they didn't speak for a number of years.
 Things were at an all time low.
 The high living and the way that they were being pulled in all directions tore these everyday lads from their roots and they didn't know what had hit them.